-To mark Earth Day 2016, sound artist Brady Marks and recording engineer Eric Lamontagne travelled to Saturna Island to help artist Mark Timmings capture the sounds of the wetland.
+In Earth Week 2016, recording engineer Eric Lamontagne travelled to Saturna Island to help artists Brady Marks and Mark Timmings capture the sounds of the wetland.
 Equipment to make a five-channel, surround-sound recording was set up on a fallen tree at the centre of the marsh.
 The array of microphones had the appearance of a technical sculpture or other-worldly probe.
-It recorded continuously for twenty-four hours, collecting approximately one terabyte of data.
-The recording forms the basis for a soundscape visualization installation.
+It recorded continuously through an entire day and night, collecting approximately one terabyte of data.
+The recording serves as the foundation for a soundscape-visualization installation.

-Mark Timmings has worked with computer programmer Gabrielle Odowichuk to create an algorithm that transforms sound frequencies from the wetland recording into pure colour fields.
-This metamorphosis is achieved using an original colour scale based on the visible spectrum of light, an exercise that has a long genealogy dating back to Isaac Newton in 1704.
+The artists then worked with computer programmer Gabrielle Odowichuk to create an algorithm that transforms sound frequencies from the wetland recording into pure colour fields.
+This metamorphosis is achieved using an original colour scale based on the visible light spectrum, an exercise that has a long genealogy dating back to Isaac Newton in 1704.

 The algorithm creates a seamlessly flowing interface with natural phenomena, conjuring a universe in constant flux.
 In a gallery setting, the installation consists of five large translucent screens arranged in a pentagon.
 The screens are spaced to allow the spectator to enter into the centre of the installation.
 Each screen is embedded with a speaker relaying the sound feed from the corresponding directional microphone in the five-channel field recording.
-This creates a hyperreal environment that replicates the three-dimensional experience of the soundscape at the wetland.
-Spectators enter the installation to witness the unpredictable flow of sounds and colours in a strict correspondence the technology makes possible.
-This sculpture of light reproduces the spontaneity and vital energies of the wetland creatures as the twenty-four-hour sound loop follows a full cycle of the circadian rhythm.
+This creates a hyperreal environment that attempts to replicate the three-dimensional experience of the soundscape at the wetland.
+Spectators enter the installation to witness the unpredictable flow of sounds and colours in a strict, yet imperfect, correspondence the technology makes possible.
+This sculpture of light renders the spontaneity and vital energies of the wetland creatures as the twenty-four-hour sound loop follows a full cycle of the circadian rhythm.
 Conversations between creatures are transformed into conversations between colours.
-Open to the public twenty-four hours a day, the installation encourages multiple visits.
-Spectators of the Wetland installation are immersed in an innovative, synaesthetic or cross-sensory experience—a powerful nexus of sound and colour that is unpredictable, spontaneous and sometimes humorous—provoking joy.
+Spectators of the Wetland installation are immersed in an innovative, synesthetic or cross-sensory experience—a powerful nexus of sound and colour that is unpredictable, spontaneous and sometimes humorous—provoking joy.

 The conceptual origin of the Wetland installation lies in the work of the World Soundscape Project (WSP), founded in the late 1960s by Canadian composer R. Murray Schafer at Simon Fraser University.
 The WSP was interested in developing the discipline of an Acoustic Ecology which, as WSP members stated, would “raise public awareness of sound” by “documenting environmental sound and its changing character,” ensuring ultimately that “the human community and its sonic environment [are] in harmony.”